 Lesedi is working as a sales representative for a comp is to go out to small shops and pharmacies, to encou She spends her days on the road, travelling from place targets to meet, and will lose her bonus if they aren't and helps her where possible.
-Why is Lesedi stressed enario 2 er is working as a shampooist in a hair er numbers have dropped.
-Wh ken mbair.
-When there on of a grievance, both employer and emplo tlines action s who break can include ault and use of ace.
+Why is Lesedi stressed er is working as a shampooist in a hair er numbers have dropped.
+Wh on of a grievance, both employer and emplo ken mbair.
+When there sider the following scenarios, ar provide opportunities eason or reasons for stress.
+Prepare to reinforce new skills.